JSalig1/multithread/README.md

 Do `call_async` a bunch if you like.

-This dds a new job to redis which sidekiq will pick up and execute.
+This adds a new job to redis which sidekiq will pick up and execute.
 You'll see the results print out to the terminal window where your sidekiq is running.
 Hopefully if you're using this you'll be doing all sorts of more useful things than printing out a few numbers and a string. ;)